pfdubois/BridgeBidding/source/Resources.rst

 #.
 Marty Bergen (http://martybergen.com) has audio-visual courses in addition to books
    and pamphlets.

 #.
+Rob Barrington and Gavin Wolpert have produced five years (as of 2024) of free
+   "Wednesday Morning Tournament" episodes on Barrington's YouTube channel "Bridge Lesson".
+Each episode is a very careful collaboration on 8 hands.

+#.
 Online bridge sites are booming.
 You can play with robots or humans or a combination
    of the two.
 There is a mechanism, different on each site, for knowing what the robots believe a bid means.
 Some sites are: